 In 1945, as it became clear that the G.I.
 Bill would soon bring unprecedented numbers of students onto college campuses around the United States, Princeton University professor Whitney Oates worried that promising scholars who had left the academy to fight in World War II would not return to pursue advanced degrees and become college teachers.
 He and Princeton’s graduate dean, Sir Hugh Taylor, persuaded Miss Isabelle Kemp, a private donor, to support the first of a group of graduate fellowships that would attract veterans back to academic careers.

 Soon leaders nationwide realized the urgent need for a new generation of outstanding college and university professors.
-In 1949, the Carnegie Corporation granted Princeton $100,000 to extend its fellowship program nationwide.
-Now called the Woodrow Wilson Fellowship Program—in honor of Princeton’s best-known leader and academic innovator—the effort remained small until 1957.
-In that year the Ford Foundation granted $24.5 million to support 1,000 fellowships each year for five years, and the program became a new independent nonprofit, the Woodrow Wilson National Fellowship Foundation.
+In 1949, the Carnegie Corporation granted Princeton $100,000 to extend its fellowship program nationwide, and the new program was named after Woodrow Wilson as Princeton’s most famous president and a proponent of excellence in college teaching.
+The effort remained small until 1957 when the Ford Foundation granted $24.5 million to support 1,000 fellowships each year for five years.
+That program thus became a new independent nonprofit, the Woodrow Wilson National Fellowship Foundation.

 Even as the Foundation continued to draw outstanding young scholars into higher education and public service, it also recognized that the nation had growing needs in elementary and secondary education.
 Programs of the 1980s and 1990s, like the Leadership Program for Teachers and Teachers as Scholars, created bridges between K–12 teachers and university faculty, seeking to reinvigorate teachers’ intellectual interests and offering them new understandings to use in the classroom.